5up3rc/esdp/README.md

 -----
 A principle of security is that complexity is evil.
 A corollary to this is that sofware should be kept to the mimimal needed to preform the functionality needed.
-Today's operating systems consist of much more than just a kernal - millions of line of code more.
+Today's operating systems consist of much more than just a kernal - millions of lines of code more.
 The eventual goal would be to run this code
 (ie the esdp security code bundled with the api server it is protecting) on a minimalistic OS that has been reduced down to just the libraries (only erlang?) necessary to run.